 Financial risks and its management are detailed in the respective notes it pertains to.
-The Group's activities The share of profits from associates and joint ventures is expose it to financial risks including (note 17):
+The Group's activities expose it to financial risks including (note 17):

 - liquidity risk

-- credit risk; and
+- · credit risk; and

 - interest rate risk.

 Related party transactions are disclosed within the notes they relate to.
 Transactions which occur between the Group and significant controlled entities are classified as related party transactions.
 Significant controlled entities are interests held in associates and joint ventures, which are set out in note 10.
 Details relating to the key management personnel, including remuneration paid, are set out in note 6.